 The Creative Paradise Handbuilding Molds are Dogwood Ceramic Supply's primary line of Molds for Clay.
 Creative Paradise is a traditional ceramic mold company, which was created when Janet and Ron Kimple retired at the end of 2000 and sold the assets of the Kimple Mold Company to a family member who started the Creative Paradise Mold Company.
-Creative Paradise has diversified and offers clay molds and tools for the potter, warm glass molds and supplies for the glass artist, as well as Creative Paradise's actively expanding line of ceramic molds.
+Creative Paradise has diversified and offers clay molds and tools for the potter, warm glass molds and supplies for the glass artist, as well as Creative Paradise's actively expanding line of ceramic casting molds.

 The most common Pottery Mold is the Press Mold for Clay.
 Press Molds, also known as Sprig Molds for Clay, Open Pour Molds or one-piece casting molds, Magnet Molds or Jewelry Molds are all descriptions of the same basic mold design ... a simple, usually one piece mold manufactured from #1 pottery plaster with a design that is appropriate for slip casting or working with moist clay.
 Depending upon the purpose of the mold, the design (impression) can be highly detailed or very plain, the edges of the design may be smooth or detailed, and the depth of the design can be shallow or deep.

-While all of the Press Molds for Clay may be slip cast with casting slips, the primary purpose of these molds is to be used with moist clay.
+While all of the Press Molds for Clay may be slip cast with casting slips, the primary purpose of these molds is to be used with moist clay by potters.
 The moist clay is depressed into the mold, the absorbent plaster evenly draws moisture from the clay body which limits cracking and sticking, and when the clay has dried to the leather hard stage the design is removed for further drying or attaching to other clay objects.

 Dogwood Ceramic Supply stocks Press Molds for Clay from 3 unique mold manufacturers: